justin-gallo/calculator/README.md

 # calculator
 A functional hand-calculator built using Javascript.

-Known bugs:
+Bugs Fixed:
-  1) Consecutive operations *without* pressing "equals" evaluate incorrectly.
-Example: 6 + 12 / 3 = 2, instead of 6.
+  1) Consecutive operations *without* pressing "equals" now evaluate properly.
-  2) It is possible to press multiple operation buttons consecutively.
+  2) It is now impossible to press multiple operation buttons consecutively.
 Example: 6 + + - 4
-  3) Pressing the delete key after completing an operation (i.e. hitting "equals") sort of breaks the program.
+  3) Pressing the delete key after completing an operation (i.e. hitting "equals") no longer works.
+The delete key is only active when the last button pressed is a number.

 Easter Eggs:
 What's 9 plus 10?